 what is a dental bridge?

-A bridge consists of two crowns on the healthy teeth on each side of the gap created by the missing tooth or teeth and a false tooth/teeth in between.
+A dental bridge consists of two crowns on the healthy teeth on each side of the gap created by the missing tooth or teeth and a false tooth/teeth in between.
 The entire prosthetic is a single piece and in most cases is permanently fixed in place.

-Technically, the crowns are placed onto the “abutment” teeth on each side of the gap.
+Technically, the dental crowns are placed onto the “abutment” teeth on each side of the gap.
 The false tooth or teeth are known as pontics.
 We prefer our pontics to be made from porcelain, as porcelain closely resembles the translucence and shine of a natural tooth.

 Some people opt to not replace a missing tooth.
 Cosmetically, this can impact your self-confidence, especially if the missing tooth is visible to others.
 This can make a person consciously avoid smiling so that their teeth remain covered.